rxdhikx/sephora_website_automation/Readme.md

-Using Selenium and Python, I have automated the Sephora's website testing for the followiing task:
+Using Selenium and Python, I have automated Sephora's website testing for the followiing task:

 Use Case: User should be able to see how many products appear when they search for something in the search bar.